-Ukraine war plans leak prompts Pentagon investigation
+Ukraine War Plans Leak Prompts Pentagon Investigation

 Military analysts said the documents appear to have been modified in certain parts from their original format, overstating U.S. estimates of Ukrainian war dead and understating estimates of Russian troops killed.

 The modifications could point to an effort of disinformation by Moscow, the analysts said.
-But the disclosures in the original documents, which appear as photographs of charts of anticipated weapons deliveries, troop and battalion strengths, and plans, represents a significant breach of U.S. intelligence in the effort to aid Ukraine.
+But the disclosures in the original documents, which appear as photographs of charts of anticipated weapons deliveries, troop and battalion strengths, and other plans, represents a significant breach of U.S. intelligence in the effort to aid Ukraine.

 Biden officials were working to get them deleted but had not, as of Thursday evening, succeeded.